 Teen Anxiety, Teen Depression, and School Refusal

-In addition, not wanting to attend school might be a symptom of teen depression.
-Teens who are depressed sometimes lack the energy and motivation to attend school.
-Therefore, they refuse to go or feign illness.
+Furthermore, not wanting to attend school might be a symptom of teen depression.
+When a teen feels depressed, attending school often seems overwhelming and exhausting.
+Fatigue and lack of motivation are common symptoms of depression.
+As a result, depressed teens often lack the energy and motivation to attend school.
+Therefore, they refuse to go or feign illness—another common form of school refusal.

 Signs of Teen Anxiety or Depression

-Here are some of the signs that a child is experiencing a level of anxiety or depression that warrants an assessment by a mental health professional.
+How can parents tell if a teenager refusing to go to school is struggling with their mental health?
+In most cases, there will be other signs besides school refusal that indicate an underlying issue.
+Here are some of the warning signs that a teen is experiencing a level of anxiety or depression that warrants an assessment by a mental health professional:

 - School refusal or school avoidance